Bisimulations for Delimited-Control Operators: Introduction

-The control operators \shiftId{} and \resetId{}~\cite{Danvy-Filinski:LFP90} were designed to account for the traditional model of non-deterministic programming based on success and failure continuations, and their semantics as well as pragmatics take advantage of an extended continuation-passing style (CPS), where the continuation of the computation is represented by the current delimited continuation and a metacontinuation.
-In his seminal articles~\cite{Filinski:POPL94,Filinski:POPL99}, Filinski showed that because the continuation monad can express any other monad, \shiftId{} and \resetId{} can express any monadic effect in direct style (DS), which gives them a special position among all the control operators considered in the literature.
-In particular, the control operator \callccId{} known from Scheme and SML of New Jersey requires the presence of mutable state to obtain the expressive power of \shiftId{} and \resetId{}.
+The static delimited-control operators have been surrounded by an array of CPS-based semantic artifacts that greatly support programming and reasoning about code, by making it possible to interpret effectful programs in a purely functional language.
+As a matter of fact, most of the applications of delimited-control listed above have been presented using \shiftId{} and \resetId{}.
+But the connection with CPS is even more intimate---in his seminal article~\cite{Filinski:POPL94}, Filinski showed that because the continuation monad can express any other monad, \shiftId{} and \resetId{} can express any monadic effect (such as exceptions or non-determinism) in direct style.
+Furthermore, iterating the CPS transformation for a language with \shiftId{} and \resetId{} leads to a CPS hierarchy~\cite{Danvy-Filinski:LFP90} which in turn allows one to express layered computational effects in direct style~\cite{Filinski:POPL99}.
+These results establish a special position of \shiftId{} and \resetId{} among all the delimited-control operators considered in the literature, even though from an operational standpoint, \shiftId{} and \resetId{} can be easily expressed in terms of dynamic control operators~\cite{Biernacki-Danvy:JFP06}.
+Interestingly, the abortive control operator \callccId{} known from Scheme and SML of New Jersey requires the presence of mutable state to obtain the expressive power of \shiftId{} and \resetId{}~\cite{Filinski:POPL94} (and of other delimited-control operators).

 Relying on the CPS translation to a pure language is helpful and inspiring when programming with \shiftId{} and \resetId{}, but it is arguably more convenient to reason directly about the code with control operators.
-To facilitate such reasoning, Kameyama et al. devised direct-style axiomatizations for a number of delimited-control calculi~\cite{Kameyama-Hasegawa:ICFP03,Kameyama:HOSC07,Kameyama-Tanaka:PPDP10} that are sound and complete with respect to the corresponding CPS translations.
-Numerous other results concerning equational reasoning in various calculi for delimited continuations~\cite{Sabry:TR96,Ariola-al:HOSC07,Herbelin-Ghilezan:POPL08,Materzok:CSL13} show that it has been a topic of active research.
+To facilitate such reasoning, Kameyama et al.\ devised direct-style axiomatizations for a number of delimited-control calculi~\cite{Kameyama-Hasegawa:ICFP03,Kameyama:HOSC07,Kameyama-Tanaka:PPDP10} that are sound and complete with respect to the corresponding CPS translations.
+Numerous other results concerning equational reasoning in various calculi for delimited continuations~\cite{Sabry:TR96,Ariola-al:HOSC07,Herbelin-Ghilezan:POPL08, Materzok:CSL13} show that it has been a topic of active research.